Jefferson Airplane member reacts to use of their song in new ‘Matrix’ trailer

 Over the decades, the song has been used in several film and television productions, including The Sopranos, Fear and Loathing in Las Vegas, The Handmaids Tale, and The Simpsons.

-The Matrix Resurrections, which sees leads Keanu Reeves and Carrie-Anne Moss returning, is due for release in UK cinemas on December 22.
+The Matrix Resurrections, which sees returning leads Keanu Reeves and Carrie-Anne Moss, is due for release in UK cinemas on December 22.
 It will also receive a same-day release on HBO Max in the US.

 The forthcoming instalment is the fourth in the series of sci-fi films, following the 1999 original and its two sequels, The Matrix Reloaded and The Matrix Revolutions, both released in 2003.